finger563/cbsat/doc/src/design-time.rst

 operations we developed, we can perform system-level analysis of flows which are routed by nodes of the system.
-In this paradigm, nodes can transmit/receive their own data, i.e. they can host applications which act as data sources or sinks, as well as acting as routers for flows from and to other nodes.
+In this paradigm, nodes can transmit/receive their own data, i.e. they can host applications which act as data sources or sinks, as well as act as routers for flows from and to other nodes.
 To make such a system amenable to analysis we must ensure that we know the routes the flows will take at design time, i.e. the routes in the network are static and known or calculable.
 Furthermore, we must, for the sake of flow composition as decribed above, ensure that each flow has a priority that is unique